tmanas06/Telegram_Multi_Message_Group/README.md

 - Connects to Telegram using Telethon.
 - Reads messages from a Google Sheet.
+- there's no set limit to message length
 - Sends messages to specified Telegram groups.
 - Handles errors such as flood errors and authorization issues.